qgis/QGIS-Documentation/source/docs/training_manual/introduction/overview.rst

 The QGIS Browser is a panel in QGIS that lets you easily navigate in your database.
-You can have access to common vector files (e.g. ESRI shapefile or Geopackge files), databases (e.g.PostGIS, Oracle, Spatialite or MSSQL Spatial) and WMS/WFS connections.
+You can have access to common vector files (e.g. ESRI shapefile or GeoPackage files), databases (e.g.PostGIS, Oracle, Spatialite or MSSQL Spatial) and WMS/WFS connections.
 You can also view your GRASS data.

 If you have saved a project a new the Browser Panel will also give you quick